Jason Dietrich

-Jason Edward Dietrich (born November 15, 1972) is a baseball coach and former pitcher, who is the current head baseball coach of the Cal State Fullerton Titans.
+Jason Edward Dietrich (born November 15, 1972) is an American baseball coach and former pitcher, who is the current head baseball coach of the Cal State Fullerton Titans.
 He played college baseball at Santa Ana College before transferring to Pepperdine where he played for head coach Andy Lopez in 1994 before playing professionally from 1995 to 1998.

 Playing career

-Dietrich attended Mater Dei High School, in Santa Ana, California and played college baseball at Santa Ana College.
+Dietrich was born in Stuttgart, West Germany, where his father was serving in the United States Army.
+Growing up in Garden Grove, California, Dietrich attended Mater Dei High School, in Santa Ana, California.
+He played college baseball at Santa Ana College.
 He was drafted in the 23rd round of the 1993 Major League Baseball draft by the New York Yankees, but he chose not to sign.
 He then transferred to Pepperdine University where he pitched for the Waves, earning Honorable Mention All-West Coast Conference in 1994.
 Dietrich was drafted in the 19th round of the 1994 Major League Baseball draft by the Colorado Rockies.
-Dietrich spent three years in the Rockies' organization before pitching for the New Jersey Jackals and ultimately deciding to retire from playing following the 1998 season.
+Dietrich spent three years in the Rockies' organization before pitching for the independent league team New Jersey Jackals in 1998, his final season playing pro baseball.